mghextreme/sports/README.md

 # Sports Tournament

+First of all, create a copy of `.env.example` file in the root folder and name it `.env`.

 ## Database

 To have a database instance, ensure you have Docker installed and start the Docker Compose file using the following command: